Creekside Concerts & Movie in the Park | The Green at Boulder's Civic Area

-Yes, we will have multiple food trucks at each event.
+Yes, we will offer food from multiple food trucks at each event.

 Can I bring in alcohol?

 No, you cannot bring in alcohol to the venue.
 However, beer will be available for purchase.
-Proceeds benefit the PLAY Boulder Foundation who supports excellence in parks and recreation by mobilizing community support through education, philanthropy and advocacy.
+Proceeds benefit the PLAY Boulder Foundation, which supports excellence in parks and recreation by mobilizing community support through education, philanthropy and advocacy.

 Is there a lost and found?

-During the event, you can visit the BPR Information Tent.
-To inquire about lost and found items after the event, please call 303-413-7200.
+During the event, you can visit the Information Tent.
+To inquire about lost and found items after the event, please call Boulder Parks and Recreation at 303-413-7200.

 What happens if it rains?

 All concerts are held rain or shine.
-In the event of extreme weather, concert may be delayed or canceled.
+In the event of extreme weather, events may be delayed or canceled.